-It is obvious that violence has become the very fabric of our society, with violent acts being carried out almost on a daily basis.
-However, we must still look towards the positives in every situation.
-We must never give up on our society as it has the foundations of a wonderful place to grow and learn about life.
+Clearly violence is a part of our society, when we ourselves resort to violence to resolve conflicts.
+With violent acts being carried out almost on a daily basis, we must not become desensitised, and must constantly educate ourselves about the consequences and healing the impact.
+We must still look towards the positives in every situation.
+We must never give up on our society as it has the foundations of a wonderful place for all to grow and learn about life.

 Communication is the key to every change that we need.